-- Eleventh and twelfth grade students may take eligible classes in the areas in which he/she has a state endorsement from passing the high school MME, PLAN or PSAT test.
-A student requesting an academic course in an area that is not tested by the MME (i.e., foreign language, computers, fine arts) must have taken all parts of the MME in order to qualify.
+- Eleventh and twelfth grade students may take eligible classes in the areas in which he/she has a state endorsement from passing the high school M-Step, SAT or PSAT test.
+A student requesting an academic course in an area that is not tested by the M-Step (i.e., foreign language, computers, fine arts) must have taken all parts of the M-Step in order to qualify.
 College courses must be academic core classes as opposed to “activity courses”.
 Only courses not offered through L’Anse Creuse or courses not available due to scheduling conflicts are eligible for tuition payment.
 Summer courses do not qualify for financial support.

 - Students who wish to take advantage of this opportunity as a junior or senior, need to plan appropriate course work as well as make arrangements to take the PLAN OR PSAT in the fall of their sophomore or junior year (not in the spring) to be eligible.